-They may occasionally present as a subarachnoid haemorrhage 8.
+They may occasionally present as a subarachnoid hemorrhage 8.

 They are thought to arise from the ependymal glia of the filum terminale or conus medullaris.
 The vast majority are intradural and extramedullary, however, rarely they occur in the extradural space.
 They are generally classified as WHO grade I lesions, however, occasionally CSF dissemination occurs and multiple lesions are seen in 14-43% cases 4.
-In children, these tumours may have more aggressive behaviour 9.
+In children, these tumors may have more aggressive behavior 9.

 They are typically multilobulated and encapsulated.
-They often have associated haemorrhage and may calcify or undergo cystic degeneration 9.
+They often have associated hemorrhage and may calcify or undergo cystic degeneration 9.